TheOdinProject/curriculum/foundations/installations/setting_up_git.md

 git config --get user.email
 ~~~

-**macOS Users:** Run these two commands to tell git to ignore .DS_Store files, which are automatically created when you use Finder to look into a folder. .DS_Store files are invisible to the user and hold custom attributes or metadata (like thumbnails) for the folder, and if you don't configure Git to ignore them, pesky .DS_Store files will show up in your commits.
+**macOS Users:** Run these two commands to tell Git to ignore .DS_Store files, which are automatically created when you use Finder to look into a folder. .DS_Store files are invisible to the user and hold custom attributes or metadata (like thumbnails) for the folder, and if you don't configure Git to ignore them, pesky .DS_Store files will show up in your commits.

 ~~~bash
 echo .DS_Store >> ~/.gitignore_global